makshilpa/Availability-Monitor-for-Kafka/README.md

 Producer Availability is defined as (Number of successful message sends accross all Topics and Partitions)/(Number of message send attempts)
 Consumer Availability is defined as (Number of successfull tail data reads accross all Topics and Partitions)/(Number of read attempts)

+The tool measures Producer availability and latency by sending canary messages to all partitions.
+The message prefix is "CanaryMessage_" and can be changed in the producerProperties.json resource file.
+The tool measures Consumer availability and latency by reading data from the tail of all partitions.

 ## Usage
 1. Clone the repository locally
 	```